Multilingualism

 g_sharedState.subject = g_i18n.application("APP_GUID").language(l_strLanguage)["MYMAILSUBJECT"]

-The value from the processing context is then entered with "urn.sharedState.subject" in the static, language-independent subject of the email action.
+The value from the processing context is then inserted into the static, language-independent subject line of the email action using "urn.sharedState.subject."

-If the e-mail is also sent via CC and BCC to recipients with different languages, this procedure cannot be used.
-This would require separate handling with an individual email action in each case in the process chain.
-The message text could also be identified in a preceding Groovy action and then written to the processing context.
-The processing context can then be read in Velocity and from that, the email body can be generated.
+If the email is also sent via CC and BCC to one recipient in each of the different languages, this procedure cannot be used.
+In this case, it would be necessary to handle them separately, with dedicated email campaigns for each one in the process chain.
+The message text could also be determined in the preceding Groovy action and placed in the processing context.
+The processing context can then be read in Velocity, and the email body can be generated from it.

-There are two solutions for taking multilingualism into account when sending emails to a distribution list:
+There are two ways to handle multilingualism when sending emails to a distribution list:

 -

-An email action is created for each language where the recipients are selected based on their defined language.
+An email campaign is created for each language, in which recipients are selected based on their language preference.

 -

-A possible construction is shown below.
-In this case, however, only user objects can be recipients via the distribution list.
+A possible basic structure is shown below.
+However, in this case, only user objects may be specified as recipients via the distribution list.

 import de.uplanet.lucy.util.TextUtil